surma/surma.dev/content/things/compile-js.md

 The syntactic translation is, once again, fairly straight forward.
-The core of the work is adding `begin()` and `end()` methods to `JSValue`, in which they look up whether they have a `Symbol.iterator` property defined on themselves and if so, it calls it.
+The core of the work is adding `begin()` and `end()` methods to `JSValue`, in which they look up whether they have a `Symbol.iterator` property (as defined in the iteration protocol) and if so, it calls it.

-I could have implemented `Array`s iterator function in plain C++, but I was going to implement support for generators anyway, and for those I needed to learn C++20 coroutines!
+I could have implemented `Array`s iterator function in plain C++, but I was going to need to learn C++20 coroutines to add support for generators anyway, so I used those instead.

 ### Coroutines